DAK404/OpenSUSE-Setup-Scripts/README.md

 ## IMPORTANT

+The website is made by [wz790](https://github.com/wz790)!

-I would like to highlight 2 of the forks that is significant.
+I would like to highlight 2 significant forks.

 1. N Shamsi's Fork: [https://github.com/n-shamsi/OpenSUSE-Setup-Scripts](https://github.com/n-shamsi/OpenSUSE-Setup-Scripts) - This is a modified version of the scripts for OpenSUSE Leap versions.
 2. Percy Panelo's Fork: [https://github.com/PercyPanleo/OpenSUSE-Setup-Scripts](https://github.com/PercyPanleo/OpenSUSE-Setup-Scripts) - This contains an alternative fix for Gigabyte sleep issues.
 If the version provided does not work as expected, please use Percy Panelo's version.

 A big thank you to you both for contributing to this project!

+Please see the [CREDITS](CREDITS.MD) file to check-out all the contributors to the project!

 ## Quick Run